 I don’t really cook, but walking through the store and seeing all the gadgets made me think I could give it a go.
 You just want to find ways to use all the fancy toys and high-end pots and pans.

-If you have a friend or relative that loves to cook, this independent store is where you get their holiday gifts.
+If you have a friend or relative who loves to cook, this independent store is where you get their holiday gifts.

 If you’re waiting for a table at Veranda, head over to Europa next door for a little taste of European artistry.